ifsmirnov/jngen/doc/generic_graph.md

 #### Array edges(int v) const
 * Returns: array of vertices incident to *v*.
 #### Arrayp edges() const
-* Returns: array of all edges of the graph. // directed?
+* Returns: array of all edges of the graph.
 #### void setVertexWeights(const WeightArray& weights)
 * Set weight of *i*-th vertex to *weights[i]*.
 Size of *weights* must be equal to *n*.
 #### void setVertexWeight(int v, const Weight& weight)